anki-geo/ultimate-geography/docs/pr736-equivalence-evidence.md

 The current tree is materialized before export so this evidence remains comparable with Brain Brew builds that do not yet resolve source `!include` markers in every workflow.
 The composed/exported deck output remains fully materialized.

+## POC surface and reviewed deltas

+The migration POC covers 74 main-manifest targets and 26 Hardcore companion targets.
+The result matrix below is the representative semantic comparison; it is not a claim that all 100 targets have been revalidated with alpha.2.
+The documented old-Hardcore refresh deltas are intentional: preserved meaningful GUIDs, omission of the old all-empty generated note, current UG/HG source text where the old Hardcore repository was stale, and the standalone UG+HG composition.
+The per-target field deltas remain recorded below for review.

+The pinned alpha.2 toolchain intentionally rejects the current pre-alpha.2 manifests.
+Refresh this evidence with alpha.2 after the schema migration; do not treat the historical local-debug export command below as alpha.2 validation.

 ## Reproduce

 ```bash